Methodology

 Sustained employment defined by self-assessment data

-This publication incorporates self-assessment data into measures of sustained employment.
 Self-assessment data captures the activity of individuals with income that is not taxed through PAYE, such as income from self-employment, savings and investments, property rental, and shares.
-A full list of income sources that must be declared through a self-assessment return can be found here: https://www.gov.uk/self-assessment-tax-returns/who-must-send-a-tax-return (opens in a new tab), Currently, only data from the 2013/14 tax year is available for inclusion in LEO.
-For this reason, we have only published employment and earnings outcomes for these tax years in this publication.
+A full list of income sources that must be declared through a self-assessment return can be found here: https://www.gov.uk/self-assessment-tax-returns/who-must-send-a-tax-return (opens in new tab) (opens in new tab).

 Further study

 A graduate is defined as being in further study if they have a valid higher education study record at any UK HEP on the HESA Student Record or on the alternative HESA Student Record that overlaps the relevant tax year.
-Further study undertaken at further education colleges is not currently reflected in these figures but we will review this in future publications.
 The further study does not have to be at postgraduate level to be counted.
 The purpose of this category is to identify how students spent their time in the relevant tax year and as such cannot be used to calculate the proportion of graduates who go on to postgraduate study.
-We have not counted instances lasting 14 days or less, a change from previous publications.
+We have not counted instances lasting 14 days or less.
 Additionally, students enrolled on further education courses, on some initial teacher training enhancement, booster and extension courses, whose study status is dormant or who were on sabbatical are excluded from this indicator in line with our previous methodology.

 Designated alternative providers were not required to return student level data to HESA prior to the 2014/15 academic year.
 In the 2014/15 academic year all alternative providers covered by HESA did submit student level data for the first time, and these are included in this publication where applicable.
 The University of Buckingham has historically returned HESA data every year and so is included in all cohorts.